-The long insertion tube can be difficult to disinfect because of its length and thus vulnerable to damage.
+The TEE transducer's long insertion tube can be difficult to disinfect because of its length, and is thus vulnerable to damage.
 Even a small bump to the distal tip can damage the probe.
-You should take extra caution when handling the probe – whether it’s rinsing, transporting, or storing.
+You should take extra caution when handling the probe - whether it's rinsing, transporting, or storing.

 2. PROBE COVERS ARE RECOMMENDED

 Per FDA guidance documents, a probe cover or sheath is required every time a probe is used in a semi-critical application.
 Many leading ultrasound system manufacturers recommend the use of a probe cover for their ultrasound transducers.
 Philips recommends a sterile sheath in addition to patient bite blocks.